-In this blog, we’ll look at one component of behavior modification for parrot feather plucking, which is how to do a time study.
-But, first, lets look at what we hope to gain from the time study.
+In this blog, we’ll look at one very important component of behavior modification, a time study.
+How to do a parrot plucking time study.
+But, first, let's look at what we hope to gain from the time study.

-A time study is used to help you know exactly when, how, with whom and where the feather plucking is happening.
-Once you understand the time patterns of the behavior, you can start looking for clues as to what events are triggering the behavior in the first place.
-The triggering clues are called the Antecedent of the behavior.
-Antecedents are what drive the behavior to occur in the first place.
+A time study is used to help you know exactly when, how, with whom and where the parrot plucking is happening.
+Once you understand the time patterns of the behavior, you can give it the one-two punch.
+First, you'll be able to look for clues as to what events trigger the behavior in the first place and thereby set it up so that your bird doesn't get triggered.
+Secondly, you'll discover what the parrot is getting out of the behavior and meet those needs in a safer way.

 The A-B-C Model in Behavior Modification